William Scoresby Routledge: The Kikuyu of East Africa

-In 1906 on a trip to Naples to view the ruins of Pompeii, he met Oxford scholar, Katherine Pease and they married shortly thereafter.
+In 1906 on a trip to Naples to view the ruins of Pompeii, he met Oxford scholar Katherine Pease and they married shortly thereafter.

-Katherine and Scoresby returned to Africa together for another two years and in 1910 jointly published a book entitled "With a prehistoric people, the Akikuyu of British East Africa."
+Katherine and Scoresby returned to Africa together for another two years and in 1910 jointly published a book entitled With a prehistoric people, the Akikuyu of British East Africa.
 The Routledges covered various aspects of the culture with chapters on social and political life (where Katherine focused on the position of women), dress, land and agriculture, flocks and herds, food and cookery and warfare.
-Arts and crafts such as methods of hut building, firemaking, music and pottery making were also recorded.
+Arts and crafts such as methods of hut-building, fire-making, music and pottery-making were also recorded.
 Religion and folklore sections in the book recorded the beliefs of the Kikuyu about how they came to be who they were.
 Numerous photographs and illustrations made a permanent record of Kikuyu people and their customs.
 A few key members of the Kikuyu tribe were singled out as invaluable to their research.
-The Routledges collected Kikuyu artifacts including quivers, arrows and other weapons, pottery, tools and body ornaments which were eventually donated to the British Museum and the Pitt Rivers Museum in Oxford.
+The Routledges collected Kikuyu artifacts including quivers, arrows and other weapons, pottery, tools and body ornaments, which were eventually donated to the British Museum and the Pitt Rivers Museum in Oxford.

 Scoresby Routledge's perspective on their work in East Africa in the preface concluded with an observation that the study of the Kikuyu could offer the British an understanding and living reality of their Saxon ancestors, whose burial mounds were then being studied in England.

 Easter Island (Rapa Nui)

-Following a suggestion from the British Museum, the Routledges set out on an expedition, (1914–1915) to Easter Island in their yacht, Mana or "Great Spirit", a 90-foot Schooner.
+Following a suggestion from the British Museum, the Routledges set out on an expedition (1914–1915) to Easter Island in their yacht, Mana or "Great Spirit", a 90-foot Schooner.
 They sailed Falmouth, England, taking more than a year on a voyage that crossed half the globe.
 En route to the Pacific they passed through the Patagonia Passage in South America, collecting artifacts that are now held at the Pitt Rivers Museum.
 They arrived on Easter Island in 1914.
 The voyage of the Mana, which eventually covered 100,000 miles under sail, led to Scoresby Routledge being awarded the Challenge Cup of the Royal Cruising Club, which had not been awarded since 1876.
 At the time, there was growing public interest in the giant statues of the island, the moai, and so the British media followed their story.
 It was unknown in 1914 how the statues came to dominate the spare landscape of the isolated Pacific island which is 3510 km west of Chile and a total area of 164 km (63 sq miles).

 The Times of 1915 carried a report that described the Routledges returning to England from Easter Island in the Mana.
 The article mentioned there were 23 persons on board the yacht during its voyage.
 Scoresby and Katherine were the first qualified scholars to carry out an archeological survey of the island.
 The Routledges' timely visit to Easter Island preserved cultural and historic information that would otherwise have been lost.
 The material evidence of their expedition can be seen in the form of artifacts, papers, and photographic images.